 In the Basque Country, the eguzki lore can be found hanging from the main door of the traditional houses so as to protect them from evil spirits.
 Whilst the name of the flower translates literally as "sun flower" this is not the sun flower used for oil and seeds.
-A more appropriate translation would be "flower of the sun", but in English it is known as a thistle, and it grown in alpine regions.
+A more appropriate translation would be "flower of the sun", but in English it is known as a thistle, and it grows in alpine regions.

 In the Basque tradition, the house represented a sacred place where one lived in harmony with the land and the forebears.
 This place was protected by a constantly burning fire that lit the way for the souls of past family members and friends, by offering of food gifts to the dead, and by the eguzki lore.